opsgenie/opsgenie-lamp/README.md

 The command will automatically download and install necessary package files and dependencies under the src directory of the GOPATH.

-Then cd to Lamp's source directory and install lamp to GOPATH/bin via command
+Then cd to GOPATH/src/github.com/opsgenie/opsgenie-lamp and run:

 `go install`